 In addition to that, consumers of on-demand services are usually sensitive to waiting time, which makes them ready to give up some of the choice freedom for speed and cost-savings (‘I don’t care what driver with what car is going to give me a ride, as long as it is fast and safe.’).

-Therefore, the most common solution for the centralized approach is location based search:
+Therefore, the most common solution for the centralized approach is a location-based search:

 - Geolocation (Uber)

 Uber is the best example of this.
 The app will offer you a taxi with a set price, based on your location.
 In some cases, you will be able to choose the type of car (SUV or a van) if multiple taxis are available near your location.
 Otherwise, you are offered the nearest taxi and can only ask for a replacement if you don’t like it.
 Thus your rider options are very limited and you cannot browse the entire database of drivers and cars, choosing a driver, car brand/model, year, and any type of frills, like an AC.
 All of that is sacrificed for the sake of time and money savings for both the driver and rider.